 All icons follow a unified standard and are organized by type, including outlined, fill, slash, circle, multicolor, etc.

-All icons are hosted on the online platform and maintained by designers, allowing for hot swapping.
+All icons are hosted on the online platform and maintained by designer (me), allowing for hot swapping.

 Brand Logos